 We can also help you if you or your former partner wish to relocate, whether that’s within the UK or internationally.

 Problems with social services + care proceedings

 Barcan+Kirby have specially trained and accredited lawyers dealing with this very sensitive area of law.

 Local authorities can take several steps in relation to children which include holding a case conference, holding a pre-proceedings meeting and initiating care proceedings.
 These are very worrying times for both parents and family members and we would advise you to seek advice at an early stage if this issue affects you.

 We can attend pre-proceedings meetings and child protection case conferences with you and our focus at these meetings is to try and prevent court action being taken by the local authority.

-We are able to advise prospective adopters upon their Adoption Application and can make the application to court on their behalf.
+We are able to advise prospective adopters upon their adoption application and can make the application to court on your behalf.
 We have experience in dealing with step-parent adoptions and step-parent parental responsibility agreements.

-We offer all clients a free 30 minute consultation with a legal expert in family law, as well as Fixed Fees on our family law services so you’ll know exactly how much you’ll pay from the start.
-We will see if Legal Aid is available for you.
-If it is not you will still be entitled to a free 30 minute consultation.
+We offer all clients a free 30 minute consultation with a legal expert in family law, as well as fixed fees on our family law services so you’ll know exactly how much you’ll pay from the start.
+We will see if legal aid is available for you.
+If it isn’t, you will still be entitled to a free 30 minute consultation.

 Alternatively download our family law guides or factsheets with useful information on a range of family issues.